Planning Your Distribution Strategy

 Data Dwell provides multiple distribution methods, each suited to different scenarios.
 Understanding when to use each method is key to effective distribution planning.

-Portals: Primary External Sharing (Use This Most)
+Portals: Primary Distribution Method (Use This Most)

-Portals are configurable containers for sharing and distributing digital assets with external recipients.
+External Portals generate a public link that can be shared with anyone outside the workspace.
 They provide controlled, trackable, and branded content delivery without requiring external users to have platform accounts.

 Key capabilities: